lofcz/LlmTornado/README.md

 - **Maximize request success rate**: We keep track of which parameters are supported by which models, how long the reasoning context can be, etc., and silently modify your requests to comply with rules enforced by a diverse set of Providers.
 - **Leverage unique capabilities**: Non-standard features from all major Providers are carefully mapped, documented, and ready to use via strongly-typed code.
 - **Fully multimodal**: Text, image, video, document, URL, and audio inputs are supported.
-- **MCP compatible**: Seamlessly integrate MCP using the official .NET SDK and `LlmTornado.Mcp` adapter.
+- **MCP compatible**: Seamlessly integrate Model Context Protocol using the official .NET SDK and `LlmTornado.Mcp` adapter.
 - **Enterprise ready**: Observability as a first-class citizen.
 Preview any request before committing to it.
 Streamlined usage information as a monitoring backbone.
 Flexibility with multilingual apps in mind.

 ## ⭐ With a few lines of code you can: